onearth00/RoboND-Perception-Project/README.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-The challenge was to find the right parameters for the clustering (here in particular the cluster tolerance, min, and max cluster size).
+The challenge was to find the right parameters for the clustering task (here in particular the cluster tolerance, min, and max cluster size).
+It was quite a bit of trial-and-error attempts.

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.